scottjulian/C4.5/README.md

 ---

-This is a basic exmaple of the C4.5 decision tree algorithm developed by Ross Quinlan.
+This is a basic example of the C4.5 decision tree algorithm developed by Ross Quinlan.
 C4.5 is generally used for classification and is oftern referred to as a statistical classifier.